Digital Identity Anchor - Legal Meaning and Data Structure

 supplementaryIdentifiers | Not present. | Added Array. | Enables "Identifier Agnosticism"—allowing GS1/LEI to coexist with National IDs. |

-Every data point within the supplementaryIdentifiers array MUST carry one of the following trustLevel flags:
+Every data point within the credential, including the primary registry identifier and any entries in the supplementaryIdentifiers array, MUST carry one of the following source classifications:

 -